 An international applicant is defined as a student who is either not a United States citizen or a student who has educational credentials from outside the United States.
 All applicants with non-U.S. post secondary credentials must submit an evaluation of their credentials to EMU using Educational Perspectives (EP).
 EP is the only educational credential evaluation service that is accepted by EMU and the EMU PA Program.
 A "Detailed" Report (course by course evaluation) is required.
 This evaluation will be used to determine eligibility for admission to EMU, if the non-U.S. institution is recognized and provide a U.S.-equivalent Grade Point Average (GPA).
 A four-year bachelor's degree from a Ministry of Education recognized or accredited institution is the minimum degree requirement for admission.
 Please visit the EMU EP webpage: www.edperspective.org/emich for details on how to submit the evaluation request and obtain an EP application form.
 The EP evaluation must be received by EMU by September 1.

 All applicants whose native language is not English are required to take the TOEFL iBT examination.
 There are no exceptions.
 No other form of the TOEFL or other tests will be accepted.
 A minimum score of 95 on the TOEFL iBT is required for consideration for admission into the EMU PA Program.
+Please note that this is a program-specific minimum requirement and simply meeting the University requirement does not fulfill the PA program requirement.
 Applicants must self report their TOEFL scores on the CASPA application and send an official TOEFL score report to EMU by September 1.

 All applicants must be aware of and are subject to the EMU PA Program required Technical Standards.
 Open the Technical Standards pdf for detailed information.